flatcar-archive/flatcar-docs/docs/provisioning/terraform/_index.md

 ## Generating the Ignition Configuration within Terraform

-To convert the Container Linux Config in YAML to the final Igniton Config in JSON you don't need to run [`ct`](../container-linux-config-transpiler/) manually.
-Instead, you can directly do this within Terraform, through the [`terraform-ct-provider`](https://registry.terraform.io/providers/poseidon/ct/latest).
+To convert the Container Linux Config in YAML to the final Igniton Config in JSON you don't need to run [`ct`][ct] manually.
+Instead, you can directly do this within Terraform, through the [`terraform-ct-provider`][terraform-ct-provider].
 Combined with the `template-provider` you can reference Terraform variables in the YAML template.

-An alternative is the [`terraform-ignition-provider`](https://www.terraform.io/docs/providers/ignition/index.html) that allows to assemble the Ignition Config from Terraform declarations.
+An alternative is the [`terraform-ignition-provider`][terraform-ignition-provider] that allows to assemble the Ignition Config from Terraform declarations.

 The following snippet demonstrates the use of the `terraform-ct-provider` and the `template-provider` to specify the User Data attribute on a Packet (now Equinix Metal) instance: